 Before this, researchers could not study how medications or vaccines might change the virus.

-The hepatitis C virus features seven genotypes, which can differ from each other by as much as 70 percent.
-The virus also mutates easily, making it difficult for the immune system to keep up.
+The hepatitis C virus features seven genotypes, which can differ from each other by as much as

 In addition to these challenges, researchers have yet to identify a suitable animal model on which to test the effectiveness of a vaccine.